 MasterVoices | Orchestra of St. Lukes

 After the resounding success of their 1931 hit, Of Thee I Sing (performed by MasterVoices in 2017), the Gershwins re-teamed with librettists George S. Kaufman and Morrie Ryskind for this madcap and blisteringly dark sequel.
-Let ‘Em Eat Cake picks up with the same motley crew, four years later – President Wintergreen has lost re-election, stages a military coup, fires the Supreme Court, and paints the White House blue.
+Let ‘Em Eat Cake picks up with the same motley crew, four years later – President Wintergreen has lost re-election, fires the Supreme Court, stages a military coup, and paints the White House blue.
 But never mind all that – Cake is a sparkling gem filled with wonderful Gershwin tunes, and it hasn’t been heard in NYC since 1987!
-Tony Award-nominee Bryce Pinkham returns as our President Wintergreen, along with Kevin Chamberlin (The Addams Family), Chuck Cooper (The Life) and some new faces too – Mikaela Bennett (The Golden Apple) as his wife Mary, and Christopher Fitzgerald (Waitress) as his campaign nemesis.
+Tony Award-nominee Bryce Pinkham returns as our President Wintergreen, along with Kevin Chamberlin (The Addams Family), Chuck Cooper (The Life), Fred Applegate (Wicked) David Pittu (LoveMusik) and some new faces too – Mikaela Bennett (The Golden Apple) Lewis J. Stadlen (A Funny Thing Happened on the Way to the Forum), and Christopher Fitzgerald (Waitress).
 Just when you thought it was safe to vote again!

 With ORCHESTRA OF ST. LUKE’S